 Should You Invest in IOTA?

 IOTA is not a new cryptocurrency, contrary to what many presume.
-IOTA was conceptualized first in 2015 and its development was started subsequently.
+It was conceptualized first in 2015 and its development was started subsequently.
 Months of negotiation and clever strategic management of the IOTA-CORE, especially David Sonstebo’s efforts and Dominik Schiener’s participations in meaningful IoT-conferences, lead to tons of collaborations and partnerings between IOTA and real companies.

-Also, IOTA is supported by Outlier Ventures, a venture fund led by Jamie Burke.
+Also, it is supported by Outlier Ventures, a venture fund led by Jamie Burke.
 It is their first investment in tokens — given that Burke was quoted four months ago saying that 99% of blockchain startup are bullshit.
 IOTA is obviously different.

-Though crypto-experts say that IOTA is far away from mass-adoption, it has been repeatedly covered by leading news firms like CoinTelegraph, CIO, TechCrunch, VentureBeat, Forbes et cetera.
+Though crypto-experts say that it is far away from mass-adoption, it has been repeatedly covered by leading news firms like CoinTelegraph, CIO, TechCrunch, VentureBeat, Forbes et cetera.
 And with IoT connections expected to reach more than 1 billion by 2020, the need for a secure, cheap and scalable micro-billing mechanism is apparent to everyone.

 At ItsBlockchain we believe, this is where IOTA comes into play, and investing in it seems like a good idea.
 It has been gaining enough momentum over the last two years, and will take off any moment.
 Especially once a series of exchange listings is announced, as currently the price of IOTA is rising on just the anticipation of other exchange launches.